chendub/Springboard/Diabetes/readme.md

 Figure 3.
 Feature importances based on the Random Forest model.

 The objective of the model should be to accurately predict diabetes outcome, while minimizing false positive and false negative predictions.
-Therefore the F-1 score for all of the models were also calculated.
+Therefore the F-1 score for all of the models were also calculated and evaluated.
 The accuracy scores and F-1 scores are organized into the following tables:

 Table 1: Comparing accuracy scores and F-1 scores for 3 models with no hyperparameter tuning:
 |   |Logistic Regresson   |Decision Tree   |Support Vector Machine   |